semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 ## Appendix A: Compatibility of environment variables

-Starting from Semgrep 0.98.0, Semgrep Cloud Platform can fetch values of environment variables for [In-App providers](#in-app-providers-such-as-github-actions-gitlab-cicd-jenkins).
+Starting from Semgrep 0.98.0, Semgrep Cloud Platform can fetch values of environment variables for [CI providers listed in Semgrep Cloud Platform](#in-app-providers-such-as-github-actions-gitlab-cicd-jenkins).
 Therefore, not all CI providers need the same environment variables.

 To help troubleshoot the features in this guide, ensure that you have updated your Semgrep installation.